ChakaZulu/tuxbox_apps/tuxbox/plugins/tuxcom/readme_eng.txt

 use of password protection:
 ---------------------------
-if you have entered a password (in taskmanager with blue button), you will be asked for the password after starting the plugin. you can remove the password protection by simply setting an empty password. if you have forgotten your password, you can reset it by deleting /var/tuxbox/config/tuxcom.conf.
+if you have entered a password (in main menu), you will be asked for the password after starting the plugin. you can remove the password protection by simply setting an empty password. if you have forgotten your password, you can reset it by deleting /var/tuxbox/config/tuxcom.conf.